ISR-AlanYang/iTalkie_Android/README.md

 This is an android app to show how to make the iTalkie, which is a bluetooth 4.0 enabled speakerphone with a dedicated Push-To-Talk button, to work with any 3rd-party Walkie Talkie APPs on the market.

 # All you need
-1. The device - iTalkie
+1. The device - iTalkie (buy one from https://www.amazon.com/dp/B01NBB7DU0)
 2. Any Android 4.0+ device with built-in Bluetooth

 # Features